farzd/image-viewer/README.md

 # Image Viewer

-A cross-platform Image Viewer based on Electron.
+A FORK of cross-platform Image Viewer based on Electron.
 It runs on OS X, Windows and Linux.
 It provides an easy interface to browse a directory of images using the left and right keyboard buttons.

+Reason for fork is an easy way to select your favourite RAW images as lightroom is too slow.
+Press ENTER on your fav photo and it will move your favourite JPEG AND RAF file to a favourites folder.

 # Preview